davidlacho/German-English-Translator/sentences.md

 - Die Sonne scheint und das Meer ist schön.: "The sun is shining and the sea is beautiful."
 - Die Sonne scheint, ich will nicht arbeiten!: "The sun is shining, I don't want to work!"
 - Die nächste Station ist München.: The next station is Munich.
+- Du bist total rot: You are totally red.
 - Du musst auf jeden Fall diesen Hut kaufen!: You must definitely buy this hat!
 - Du musst in den Supermarkt gehen.: "You have to go to the supermarket.
 - Du musst in den Supermarkt gehen.: "You must go to the supermarket."